Skip to main content

 These strategies work.
 But they require consistency, and consistency is where most people fall off.
 This is where technology can provide the scaffolding to make good habits stick.

-ChefsPantry was built around this exact workflow: track what is in your kitchen, get alerts before items expire, plan meals that prioritize what needs to be used up, and order only what you are missing.
-It automates the mental overhead of food waste reduction so you can focus on the cooking.
+ChefsPantry was built around this workflow: track what is in your kitchen, get reminders before items expire, plan meals that prioritize what needs to be used, and build a grocery list for what is missing.
+It organizes the planning work so you can focus on the cooking.

 But whether you use an app or a whiteboard, the principles are the same: plan before you shop, store food correctly, cook creatively with what you have, and deal with leftovers intentionally rather than letting them languish.